Ala Ghawas

-Ala Ghawas [Arabic: علاء غوّاص] (born 22 July 1981) is a Bahraini independent singer-songwriter, musician & record producer.
-His music fuses traditional Arabic elements with the Western folk rock singer-songwriter styles.
-On his official website and through various interviews, he credited Khaled El Sheikh, Ziad Rahbani, Jackson Browne, and Bob Dylan as his main influences.
+Ala Ghawas (Arabic: علاء غوّاص; born 22 July 1981) is a Bahraini singer-songwriter, musician, record producer, and media executive.
+He is known for his independent music career blending Arabic musical influences with Western folk rock and alternative songwriting traditions.

-Career
+In 2026, he was appointed Chief Executive Officer of Radio Bahrain Company, the operator of Bahrain's English-language radio station 96.5 FM, which is owned by Mumtalakat, the sovereign wealth fund of the Kingdom of Bahrain.

+Early life and education

+Ghawas was born in Muharraq, Bahrain.
+He earned a Master's degree in Integrated Marketing Communication at Emerson College in Boston as a Fulbright Scholar.
+Ghawas developed an interest in songwriting and music production at an early age, drawing influence from artists such as Khaled El Sheikh, Ziad Rahbani, Jackson Browne, and Bob Dylan.

+Music career

 2007–2011: Debut trilogy of EPs

-Ghawas recorded and released his debut EP, "Hums", in 2007 during his time in Boston as a Fulbright Scholar.
-The release was received positively by the Bahraini media upon his return and led to the release of two more critically acclaimed EPs: "Whispers" in 2008 and "Screams" in 2009.
+Ghawas recorded and released his debut EP, Hums, in 2007 during his time in Boston.
+Following its release, he issued two additional EPs: Whispers in 2008 and Screams in 2009.

-After a series of performances in music festivals following his first three EPs, on 19 November 2009, Ghawas performed his first solo concert at the prestigious Shaikh Ebrahim Center in Muharraq.
-The concert recordings were later released digitally in 2011 as "Ala Ghawas: Live from Muharraq".
+After a series of performances at music festivals following the release of his first three EPs, Ghawas performed his first solo concert on 19 November 2009 at the Shaikh Ebrahim Center in Muharraq.
+Recordings from the concert were later released digitally in 2011 as Ala Ghawas: Live from Muharraq.

 2012–2016: "Armor" and partnership with Likwid

-Starting 2012, Ghawas spent almost two years writing new songs for his debut LP, "Armor", and partnered with the Bahraini band, ‘Likwid’, for the recording of these songs.
-He also collaborated with Bahraini composer Mohammed Haddad for arranging live strings sections in four songs.
-"Armor" was released in November 2013 and followed by a series of live performances with Likwid to promote the album in Bahrain, Dubai, and Cairo.
+Beginning in 2012, Ghawas spent nearly two years writing songs for his debut LP, Armor, and collaborated with the Bahraini band Likwid in recording the album.
+He also worked with Bahraini composer Mohammed Haddad, who arranged live string sections for several songs on the record.
+Armor was released in November 2013 and was followed by live performances in Bahrain, Dubai, and Cairo.

-In 2015, Ala Ghawas invited Likwid for a live concert recording and documentary at his home, aptly titled "Ala Ghawas & Likwid: Live from Allston," honoring the Boston neighborhood where he lived in 2006 and 2007.
+In 2015, Ghawas recorded and filmed a live concert and documentary at his home titled Ala Ghawas & Likwid: Live from Allston, referencing the Boston neighborhood where he lived during his studies.
 The film was produced and directed by Bahraini filmmaker Saleh Nass.

 2017–2019: "Tryst" and "Live from Grace"

-Ghawas' fifth studio album, "Tryst," came out in November 2017, entirely written and produced by him and engineered by Abdulla Jamal.
+Ghawas released his fifth studio album, Tryst, in November 2017.
+The album was written and produced by Ghawas and engineered by Abdulla Jamal.
 The cover artwork was created in collaboration with Bahraini artist Abbas Almosawi.

-In 2019, he filmed and recorded his third live album, "Ala Ghawas: Live from Grace," featuring collaborations with friends and fellow artists such as Ahmed Alqasim, Fawaz Alshaikh, Ali Alqaseer, Abdulla Haji, Isa Najem, Eman Haddad, and Hassan Haddad.
-This live album included twelve original renditions of songs from his earlier releases.
+In 2019, he recorded and filmed his third live album, Ala Ghawas: Live from Grace, featuring collaborations with artists including Ahmed Alqasim, Fawaz Alshaikh, Ali Alqaseer, Abdulla Haji, Isa Najem, Eman Haddad, and Hassan Haddad.